michielbdejong/fxsync-webcrypto/README.md

 * payload: A JSON string encoding an object with fields ciphertext, IV, and hmac, presumably the payload of a download from the FxSync server.
 * collectionName: The name of the FxSync collection for which to decrypt (see http://docs.services.mozilla.com/sync/storageformat5.html#decryption).
 Returns:
-A promise for a string (the cleartext again that was originally encrypted on this or on another FxSync client).
+A promise for an object (the record again that was originally JSON-stringified and encrypted on this or on another FxSync client).